-TeVido BioDevices is an early-stage life sciences/biotech company using 3D bio-printing of a woman’s own living cells – to build custom grafts for breast cancer reconstruction.
+TeVido BioDevices is a privately held biotechnology company using 3D bio-printing of a woman’s own living cells – to build custom grafts for breast cancer reconstruction.
 Our first product is targeted to improve nipple reconstruction and later fill lumpectomies and other fat grating needs.

 For the majority of women who undergo breast reconstruction, the final step in the process involves the nipple areola complex (NAC).
 Studies highlight that patients with loss of the nipple and areola continue to experience psychological distress even long after breast mound reconstruction has taken place and recreation of the nipple-areola complex has a high correlation with overall patient satisfaction and acceptance of body image.
 Most women who have reconstruction also opt for some type of NAC reconstruction.
 Unfortunately, results of currently available NAC reconstruction techniques are unpredictable.
 TeVido is developing propriety, patent-pending, bioprinting technology, CellatierTM, and when combined with a woman’s own living cells will build a custom NAC graft made just for her.

 Globally, in 2010, nearly 1.5 million were told “you have breast cancer” and in the US in 2013 it is estimated to be more than 296,000; nearly 40% of women opt for mastectomy, or full removal of the breast tissue for their cancer treatment regime – of those 24% will have a double mastectomy, removing both breasts.
 Approximately 1/3 of mastectomy patients will decide to undergo breast reconstruction and women with double mastectomies have double the rates of reconstruction.